Meet Our Treatment Team

 Emily Williams, MA

-Emily started interning with Project Horse in 2016 after completing her master's degree in psychology, and has recently become our marketing manager.
+Emily started interning with Project Horse in 2016 after completing her master's degree in psychology, and currently fills the role of our marketing manager.
 Her love of horses began as a young child with a pony ride, and as a teenager she could often be found working at the barn to earn extra lessons.